captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 ## JUNIOR:
 Well go be with them then!
-I’m already taking care of one impossible goddamn child, Lulu -- my father --
+I’m already taking care of one impossible goddamn child, Lulu—my father—

 ---